leangjia/blender_docs/manual/scene_layout/object/properties/relations.rst

    :Panel:     :menuselection:`Properties --> Object Properties --> Relations`

 Parent
-   The object the selected object is parented to.
+   The object to which the selected object is parented to.
 Parent Type
    The type of parenting used.
 See :doc:`parenting </scene_layout/object/editing/parent>` for information on the different types.